1000 E. University Ave., Dept. 3707

 Contact: Shawn Bunning (firstname.lastname@example.org)

-Have you ever had an interested in studying architecture?
-What if your classroom could move between the buildings found in the textbooks and in many of your favorite films?
-From the soaring gothic cathedrals of France to the futurist glass towers of London, learn the history of Western Architecture through first-hand experience.
+The goal of the Paris & London study abroad program is to teach the history of Western Architecture and Engineering first–hand, from the classics up to the contemporary leaders in both the design and engineering world.
 Paris and London are two of the most influential and innovative cites for architecture and engineering in the history of Western civilization.
-In addition to their rich historic fabric, both cities currently vie to be seen as leaders in the building design world and have become the home-base for many internationally-acclaimed architects from around the globe.
-This program aims to fully immerse students into each design culture through both the study of historic buildings and visits to several of the top innovative firms in the profession.
+In addition to their rich historic fabric both cities currently vie to be seen as leaders in the building design world, becoming home base for many internationally acclaimed architects and engineers from around the globe.
+The study abroad program aims to fully immerse the students into each design culture through both the study of historic buildings and office visits including research projects with several of the top innovating firms in the profession.

 RNEW 4990/5990: Environmental Quality in the Himalayas

-This program will take students to the interior of third pole, the Nepalese Himalayas to learn about environmental quality.
+A study abroad course is being offered that will take students to the interior of third pole, the Nepalese Himalayas to learn about environmental quality from May 16-June 3, 2014.
+The course will involve students from the University of Wyoming and Tribhuvan University in Kathmandu.
 The objective of the course will be to experience different aspects of the environment in high mountain setting as well as get acquainted with some of the key environmental challenges facing Nepal.
-Environmental scientists from both Nepal and the United States will be guides and instructors.
-Students will arrive and spend a few days in Kathmandu Valley, known for its historic sites, ancient temples, religious shrines, and captivating villages.
+Scientists from the University of Wyoming, California State University- Fresno, and Tribhuvan University in Nepal will be instructors and mentors.
+Enrollees in the course will spend a few days in Kathmandu Valley, known for its historic sites, ancient temples, religious shrines, and captivating villages.
 While in Kathmandu city, students will be able to encounter locals amidst Durbar Square’s monuments or join trekkers in happening Thamel.
-Course activities in Kathmandu Valley include examination of impacts of air quality in the primeval city of Bhaktapur, investigation of solid waste and wastewater infrastructure in Kathmandu, tour of an exclusively women-led waste recovery plant and observe urban-rural interfacial topics in another prehistoric city of Patan.
-Lessons learned in the field will be closely reinforced in classroom instruction by some of the top scientists in the field at Tribhuvan University in Kathmandu.
+Course activities in Kathmandu Valley include investigation of solid waste infrastructure in Kathmandu city, tour of an exclusively women led waste recovery plant and observe urban-rural interfacial topics in a prehistoric city of Patan.
+Lessons learned in the field will be closely reinforced in the classroom instruction by some of the top scientists in the field at Tribhuvan University in Kathmandu.

-Later in the visit, students will travel to the picturesque town of Pokhara and then trek to Annapurna Conservation Area, where they will have rare opportunity to interact with Gurung and Pun communities in world famous Ghandruk village nestled at the foot of Dhaulagiri and Annapurna peaks.
-A five-day trek will bring students through interior of a rain forest with breathtaking view of the tallest mountains in the world across the beautiful terraces in mountain slopes to provide insight in man-nature interplay within the matchless beauty of Annapurna.
+Next, students will travel to the picturesque town of Pokhara and then trek to Annapurna Conservation Area, where they will have rare opportunity to interact with Pun communities and their agricultural practices in Sikha village nestled at the foot of Dhaulagiri and Annapurna peaks.
+Seven days trek will bring students through interior of rain forest with breathtaking view of the tallest mountains in the world across the beautiful terraces in mountain slopes, world’s deepest gorge, and to a holy temple of Muktinath in a hidden kingdom of Mustang to provide insight in man-nature interplay within the matchless beauty of Annapurna and Kali Gandaki River basin.

 The study will conclude with a field tour of deep gorges, magnificent lakes, and stunning view of the Himalayas from Pokhara and presentations by students at Tribhuvan University in Kathmandu.